betagouv/mon-entreprise/README.md

 It's a React, Redux, Webpack website hosted on Netlify with no backend.

-The hiring simulator, available on both websites, embeds a model of the french tax system as a YAML domain specific language.
-It enables displaying the computing rules on the Web and having a single source of logic for both the computation engine (a JS library) and the end-user conversation-like form.
+The hiring simulator, available on both websites, embeds a [model](https://github.com/betagouv/syso/blob/master/source/règles/base.yaml) of the french tax system as a YAML domain specific language.
+It enables displaying the computing rules on the Web and having a single source of logic for both the computation engine (a JS library) and the generated end-user conversation-like form.

-Developed by the french public startup incubator, [beta.gouv.fr](http://beta.gouv.fr/).
+Developed by the french public startup incubator, [beta.gouv.fr](https://beta.gouv.fr/).

 Most of the documentation (including issues and the wiki) is written in french, raise an [issue](https://github.com/betagouv/syso/issues/new) if you are interested and do not speak French.